gichukipaul/WorldExplorer/README.md

 ## Features

 - View the continents and their basic information.
-- Select a continent to see a list of countries within that continent.
+- Select a continent to see a list of countries within it.
 - Select a country to view detailed information, including its capital, currency, and more.
-- Supports both light and dark modes for a visually appealing experience.
+- Supports both light and dark modes for accessibility and a visually appealing experience.

 ## Technologies Used